What You Need to Know about Mobile App Localization in 2023!

 You should also provide your translators (agency, freelancers, or in-house employees) with all relevant materials.
 Even your in-house translators may not be 100% familiar with the details of your product and app.

-That’s why, it’s best to give provide them with a brief about your needs, materials on where to look for resources and references, and have someone who can answer their questions.
+That’s why, it’s best to provide them with a brief about your needs, materials on where to look for resources and references, and have someone who can answer their questions.

 Localization testing is the process of testing the outcome of the translation and localization process of your mobile app across different devices and screen sizes that are used in the region.